MQ-FOAR705/SophieWallace_POC_Contents/README.md

 * Tropy does not accept different data types
 * Tropy does not work with Mac default photos application

+**ExifTool**
+* After downloading, ExifTool may not open succesfully.
+* Open with terminal and then double click on the package.

+**Duplicati**
+* After downloading, Duplicati may not open successfully.
+* If this occurs, download Duplicati directly from this website [https://www.duplicati.com/download](https://www.duplicati.com/download)

 # Further Information: